Office of Research

 Although Administrators, Faculty, and Staff have access to Tennessee Tech student records, the use of such data for research purposes requires IRB approval and authorization from the University FERPA Officer.

 Additionally, although administrators, faculty, and staff (e.g., professors, advisors, chairpersons, mentors, deans) have access to Tennessee Tech student records, they are not authorized to share such data for research purposes.
-Only the Tennessee Tech FERPA Officer, Brandi Hill, is authorized to release data from student records for research purposes.
+Only the Tennessee Tech FERPA Officer, Brandi Fletcher, is authorized to release data from student records for research purposes.

 The procedures for proposed projects that will use data from Tennessee Tech student records are as follows: